NiloBaig/Monthly-Expense-Tracker/README.md

 ![image](https://user-images.githubusercontent.com/99265854/153722483-c16bae5e-df5d-4557-9617-8f205ea086c9.png)

 ## DSL
-Following the snippet of DOmain Specific language written in Groovy.
+Following is the snippet of Domain Specific language written in Groovy.
 This is used to run the Java application on Gradle.
 ![image](https://user-images.githubusercontent.com/99265854/153759984-15976c0c-0454-41e6-a53d-9a6b07d03123.png)

 ## Functional Programming